 This group meets the 2nd Tuesday of the month at 12:30 p.m., for a casual meal in an area restaurant.

-The group meets the 4th Wednesday of most months, at 6:30 PM at a restaurant in the surrounding area.
+The group is looking for a new Chair.
+It previously met the 4th Wednesday of most months, at 6:30 PM at a restaurant in the surrounding area.
 Wine, good food and conversation all combine to make for a very pleasant evening out.
 (Does not meet in December.)

 The purpose of the Travel Information Group is to explore as many different types of travel and travel experiences as possible.
 The group calls on our widely traveled membership to volunteer to speak about a travel destination, share experiences, pictures, planning, modes of travel, etc. Meetings are informal, yet informative.
 The group meets at a member’s home, afternoons (1:30 PM), four times per year (in September, October, April & May) on the third Thursday of the month,

 Each month trips are planned to various locations in NY and NJ, where we take docent-led tours of museums and other places of interest.
 During winter months, instead of monthly trip: Ladies Afternoon at the Movies (East Windsor) Carpools are facilitated for those wishing to attend.
 Some destinations we’ve visited are:

 - Brandywine River Art Museum Chadds Ford, PA

 - Cedar Lane Alpaca Farm and The Chapter House for lunch , Howell NJ

 - Center for Holocaust, Human Rights, and Genocide Education (Chhange) at Brookdale Community College, Lincroft, NJ